CsAlgorithm/TPP-parameterized-algorithms/README.md

 M:The number of markets.</br>
 K:The number of products.</br>
 U:At most U products can be bought from a supplier.</br>
 Q:At most Q markets can be visited.</br>

+###TPP-S1

+We compared our parameterized algorithm of TPP-S1 with the algorithm introduced in [Models for a traveling purchaser problem with additional side-constraints.
+Luis Gouveia, Ana Paias].
+The original algorithm in this article is designed for TPP-S2, we can modify it to fit the TPP-S1 just by setting the parameter D to infinity.
+Note that parameter D controls a limit on the number of items bought per market.

+The source code of our experiment of TPP-S2 is in the folder /TPP_S1.

+Arguments: FileName M K Q

+FileName: The file name of the instance file.</br>
+M:The number of markets.</br>
+K:The number of products.</br>
+Q:At most Q markets can be visited.</br>